-Part of Riga’s charm lies in its sophisticated cafe culture, so I’d be remiss not to suggest starting your day with a cappuccino and pastry.
-My current go-to cafe, BakeBerry, is located in a pretty red building on Audeju iela, or Weavers’ street.
+Part of Riga’s charm lies in its sophisticated cafe culture, so I suggest starting your day with a cappuccino and pastry.
+One of my go-to cafes, BakeBerry, is located in a pretty red building on Audeju iela, or Weavers’ street.
 To reach it, cross the tram tracks next to the Opera House and enter Old Town by way of Teatre iela, or Theater street.
 Turn on left on Kaleju iela, or Blacksmiths’ street, right onto Audeju iela, and the cafe will be on your left.

 Got enough to eat at the Central Market?
 Then skip lunch and check out two of the city’s top attractions.
 Dome Cathedral has been the ceremonial heart of Riga for 800 years.
 While religious services were suspended during the Soviet Occupation, the church remained in use as a concert hall and its organ is renowned for its beautiful sound.
-Across the square, the Riga Bourse Museum boasts a large collection of 17th- to 18th-century fine arts as well as a sweeping view of Dome Square from the top floor window.
+Across the square, the Riga Bourse Museum boasts a large collection of 17th and 18th century fine arts as well as a lovely view of Dome Square from the top floor window.

-1:00 pm Depending on which option you choose, you’ll have about 45 minutes to wander through the rest of Old Town and admire the varied architecture of this UNESCO World Heritage Site.
+Spend the next hour wandering through the rest of Old Town to admire the varied architecture of this UNESCO World Heritage Site.
 Make your way past the Three Brothers (some of the oldest buildings in the city) to Riga Castle, the newly restored home of Latvia’s president.
 Head down Torna iela, or Tower street, to find the Swedish Gate and the Powder Tower, two of Riga’s most iconic structures.
 Around the corner, the Black Cat House faces off against the Large and Small Guilds in Livu Square.
 (To learn more about these fascinating buildings, read this.)

 If you have time, check out the Art Nouveau Museum to get an idea of how these sumptuously decorated apartment buildings looked when they were first built.
 The ground floor of Albert iela 12 has been beautifully restored and lavishly decorated to recreate early 20th century Riga life, while staff in period costume complete the effect.
 Even if you don’t have time to go through the whole museum, at least go inside the lobby and look up at the wondrous spiral staircase!